minsuking/minsuking.github.io/_projects/Automatic-Room-Allocation-System-Using-Kiosks.md

 name: Automatic Room Allocation System Using Kiosks
 tools: [Java, JavaScript, Oracle, SVN]
 image:
-description: Worked on a project at Kyunghee University Medical Center from July 2020 to October 2023, enhancing coding and design to significantly reduce monthly test reception time.
-Implemented an automated room allocation system using kiosks, optimizing resource utilization and reducing maintenance costs by about 35%.
+description: Worked on a project at Kyunghee University Medical Center from July 2020 to October 2023 <br> enhancing coding and design to significantly reduce monthly test reception time.
+Implemented an automated room allocation system using kiosks <br> optimizing resource utilization and reducing maintenance costs by about 35%.
 ---
 # Automatic Room Allocation System Using Kiosks
 Kyunghee University Medical Center / July 2020 -October 2023 <br>